-Demand forecasting is a process of analyzing historical data (and other factors like seasonality, cannibalization, sentiment, etc.) to anticipate customers’ future willingness to purchase products and/or services.
+Ecommerce forecasting is the process of analyzing historical retail data (and other factors like seasonality, cannibalization, sentiment, etc.) to anticipate future demand or customers’ willingness to purchase products.

-The same is true whether it’s demand forecasting for e-commerce or brick-and-mortar sales.
-Retailers of all kinds attempt to predict the volume and type of products customers will want to buy during a set period of time in order to maximize both efficiency and profits.
+Regardless of medium, retailers of all kinds attempt to predict the volume and type of products customers will want to buy during a set period of time in order to maximize both efficiency and profits.

 E-commerce demand forecasting is important because of how complex large-scale e-commerce businesses are.